SebastiaanKlippert/go-soda/README.md

 ## Metadata

-For each GetRequest you can request metadata (using a seperate API call).
+For each GetRequest you can request metadata (using a separate API call).
 The metadata contains info about the dataset like creation and update times, licensing info and advanced column info.

 ```go